McCarthy seeks to mollify conservatives ahead of federal spending fight

 “I think that what makes the most sense for us strategically is to be able to get these bills, get the numbers as low as we possibly can, and get them out of the House as quick as we can for negotiating purposes,” Rep. Garret Graves (R-La.), a close McCarthy ally who was central to debt ceiling negotiations, told reporters after the meeting.
 “I think that’s what’s most strategic and in our interest.”

-Behind Chair Kay Granger (R-Texas), the Appropriations Committee has already marked up roughly half of those spending bills.
-Yet Graves emphasized that even those are not set in stone, and GOP leaders are reserving the right to alter those bills, as needed, to win over potential GOP holdouts — conservatives and moderates alike.
+Behind Chairwoman Kay Granger (R-Texas), the Appropriations Committee has already marked up roughly half of those spending bills.
+But Graves emphasized that even those are not set in stone, and GOP leaders are reserving the right to alter those bills as needed to win over potential GOP holdouts — conservatives and moderates alike.

 “The Speaker committed in January to go through regular order.
 Regular order includes allowing amendments and changes to bills as we move forward,” Graves said.
 “And look, yeah, Freedom Caucus has ideas on what they want to do.
 But so do a lot of other people.”